Full Arch Implants: A Definitive Clinical Guide

 As a global leader in dental products and technologies, Dentsply Sirona offers integrated solutions that cover the entire treatment workflow.
 From digital imaging and planning with CEREC to their robust implant systems like Astra Tech and Ankylos, they provide clinicians with the technology to execute complex full-arch cases with precision and confidence.

-The Full Arch Implant Process: A Step-by-Step Guide
+The Full Arch Implant Process, Step by Step

 Executing a full arch implant case successfully relies on a clear, systematic process.
 From the first conversation with the patient to fitting the final prosthesis, each step builds on the last.
 Following a structured pathway helps manage patient expectations and ensures the clinical and esthetic outcomes are predictable and repeatable.
 Here’s a look at the five key stages that define the full arch implant journey.